mrpillis/portfolio/_posts/2023-11-01-plant-tracker.markdown

 Bingyu Zhao, PhD
 Horticulture, Virginia Tech, USA

+Virginia Tech News, The Sound of Plants Dancing, Max Esterhuizen.

+The Virginian Pilot, Virginia researchers are studying ‘the sound of plants dancing’ to better the future of agriculture, By Katherine Hafner

 <blockquote> <p>I built a multi-camera system to capture pepper plant growth under varying light conditions.
 Using computer vision and imaging, we created a dataset of plant movement, enabling sonification and analysis of plant responses across science, art, and technology.
  </p> </blockquote>